We CARE

 Our commitment to fighting climate change is reflected in our company-wide emissions reduction targets set in line with the 1.5°C scenario and validated by the Science Based Targets initiative (SBTi), which include:

-• A 70% decrease in absolute Scope 1 (direct GHG emissions) and Scope 2 (indirect GHG emissions) by 2030 (compared to 2021).
+• a 70% decrease in absolute Scope 1 (direct) GHG emissions and Scope 2 (indirect) GHG emissions by 2030 (compared to 2021).

 OUR HOLISTICAPPROACH

-Our aim is to spread a genuine culture of environmental respect across our entire community – from our people around the globe to our suppliers, contractors, business partners, and all other stakeholders – doing our best to inspire everyone to care, respect, and protect our planet.
+Our aim is to foster a genuine culture of environmental respect across our entire community – from our people around the globe to our suppliers, contractors, business partners, and all other stakeholders – inspiring everyone to care for, respect, and protect our planet.
+We are currently working on multiple fronts to mitigate our environmental impact and improve our performance – from eco-design and sustainable products to biodiversity, waste management, and packaging innovation, among others.
+And we’re engaging the entire value chain every step of the way, recognizing that collaboration is key to building a more sustainable business model.

 To help protect biodiversity and preserve natural ecosystems, we advocate the responsible use of natural resources and the transition towards a restorative economy.
 We are also in the process of enhancing the traceability of our key raw materials, especially those sourced in areas at risk of biodiversity loss and deforestation.